vladdrummer/quickstart-android/README.md

-# Mobile Center - Quickstart App for iOS
+# Mobile Center - Quickstart App for Android
 This sample app will help you onboard to Mobile Center Build, Analytics and Crashes services within few minutes.

 # Steps: